thegamecracks/link-python/README.md

 by uploading pre-built wheels on PyPI.
 More information about LinkPython can be found [in their repository][2].

-## Python 3.11 support
+## Newer Python support

-As of v1.0.1, pybind11 has been updated to 2.10.1+ which means this package has support for Python 3.11.
+**v1.0.1** adds support for Python 3.11 after updating pybind11 to 2.10.1.
+Pre-built wheels are available on PyPI.

+**v1.0.4a1** adds support for Python 3.12 after updating pybind11 to 2.11.1.
+Pre-built wheels are available on PyPI.
+This version must be installed using `pip install LinkPython-extern==1.0.4a1`.

 ## Installation